 Verification, award notification, and acceptance

 - After we receive your SAR data and you have been admitted to the WSU SOM, you will receive communications, requests for additional information, and a financial aid award notification from us via Academica.

 - The process by which the accuracy of information submitted on the FAFSA is confirmed is called verification.
 The federal processor selects FAFSAs for verification and adds a comment in the comment section of the SAR.
 Instructions for completing the verification process will appear in Academica for a student whose FAFSA is selected to be verified.
-Note: The priority date for submitting all requested verification documents is April 1.

 - Check Academica to view any outstanding (additional) requirements and your award notification.
 Instructions for accepting/declining awards will appear in Academica.
 Submit additional documentation to the SOM financial aid office if requested.
 Some documents may be downloaded from our Forms page.

 Please Note: If you plan to pay your tuition and fees with financial aid, you MUST complete the requirements stated above at least TWO WEEKS prior to your registration date.
 The SOM Office of Student Financial Aid will then notify the Records/Registration Office that you are not required to pay tuition and fees at registration.

 - If you are the recipient of a full-tuition scholarship through the SOM, it DOES NOT cover the Student Services Fee, Student Support Fee, Fitness Center Fee, or other charges.
 You will be required to pay non-tuition charges from another source.